 In the cycling world, the ability to go extremely hard for a short period of time often determines the outcome of a race.
 From a 10 second finish line sprint at 60kph, to a 30 second, 10% steep climb; raw wattage wins races!
 When it comes to Anaerobic Capacity, there are countless options for improving your ability to produce top end power, but do they all have the same effect?
-Japanese exercise physiologist Izumi Tabata suggests that interval training workout is superior to all others.
+Japanese exercise physiologist Izumi Tabata suggests that his interval training method is superior to all others.

 Dr. Tabata determined that many athletes do well at improving their economy (Vo2 Max) or the ability to utilize available oxygen, but were not really tapping into their ability to improve anaerobic capacity.
 Anaerobic energy occurs when the body has no oxygen available to fuel the muscles, and at this point, the metabolite Phosphocreatine (PCr) is necessary to keep functioning.
 PCr is a finite resource, and takes time to “re-load”.
 Dr. Tabata found that most intervals didn’t stress this system enough to make sure physiological gains.
 Traditional anaerobic exercises of 30 seconds to 2 minutes were effective, but not intense enough and included too much rest to create proper adaptations.
 Through his laboratory research, Dr. Tabata found a protocol effective enough to achieve the anaerobic gains he was searching for.

 The study conducted used cyclists and two forms of training.
-The 1st group used an aerobic method of training (70% of Vo2max), while the 2nd group did 4-min of high intensity work, consisting of 20 seconds @ 170% of Vo2Max and 10 seconds of easy recovery (Tabata, 1).
+The 1st group used an aerobic method of training (70% of Vo2max), while the 2nd group did 4-min of high intensity work, consisting of 20 seconds @ 170% of FTP and 10 seconds of easy recovery (Tabata, 1).
 The 2nd group improved their anaerobic capacity by 28% while the first group did not show significant improvement.
 Dr. Tabata concluded, that very short amount of work and decreased rest, prevented the body from obtaining oxygen to fuel energy, staying anaerobic, and truly adapting the body’s ability to utilize lactate and PCr for energy.

 So, now that you are an expert on the science, what does it all mean?
 If you want to make headway in your ability to work at the anaerobic capacity and above, as well as recover quickly,Tabata intervals are a must to take your cycling to the next level!